BSarmady/PlaneTree.php/README.md

 }
 ```

-To force authentication to access it, decorate your REST method with following
+To force permission check to access your API, decorate your REST method with following

 **PHP**
 ```php